 Welcome to this panel on "Remembering the victims - Imagining a world without nuclear weapons."
-We are grateful to the panelists you have their bios and can find much more online about each of them: Jean-Marie Collin, Directeur International Campaign to Abolish Nuclear Weapons (ICAN) - France; Emmanuel Dupuy, President, Institute for European Perspective and Security Studies (IPSE), Ivana Nikolic Hughes, President, Nuclear Age Peace Foundation (NAP); Anna Ikeda, Program Coordinator for Disarmament, Soka Gakkai International (SGI); Izumi Nakamitsu (video message) Under-Secretary-General and High Representative for Disarmament Affairs United Nations (UN); John C. Wester (video message and/or survivor's testimony) Archbishop of Santa Fe.
+We are grateful to the panelists you have their bios and can find much more online about each of them: Jean-Marie Collin, Directeur International Campaign to Abolish Nuclear Weapons (ICAN) - France; Emmanuel Dupuy, President, Institute for European Perspective and Security Studies (IPSE), Ivana Nikolic Hughes, President, Nuclear Age Peace Foundation (NAP); Anna Ikeda, Program Coordinator for Disarmament, Soka Gakkai International (SGI); Izumi Nakamitsu (video message) Under-Secretary-General and High Representative for Disarmament Affairs United Nations (UN); Nobuhiro Masahiro Nemoto, Rissho Kosei-kai; John C. Wester (video message and/or survivor's testimony) Archbishop of Santa Fe.

-I will ask them to speak in an order that I hope will highlight the delicate and urgent responsibility of "Remembering the victims - Imagining a world without nuclear weapons."
+I will ask them to speak in the order presented in the program that I hope will highlight the delicate and urgent responsibility of "Remembering the victims - Imagining a world without nuclear weapons."
 We are approaching this conversation as an urgent task, a duty for us here tonight and humanity as a whole.